Generating leads and attracting new patients to your practice as a dental professional is no longer as simple as direct mail.

 Implement a newsletter subscription box within the main layout of your dental website, ensuring all visitors have the opportunity to subscribe.
 Motivate users to subscribe to your official newsletter by promoting exclusive offers and packages to those who are currently on your mailing list.

 Send weekly, bi-weekly, or monthly newsletters to subscribers including current services, discounts, and even dental health tips.
 Intake forms are a simple way to gather the email addresses of your current patients.
+Many email marketing software options are available.

 10. Optimize Your Website’s SEO